 Working on the weekend is something lots of people avoid at all costs, but it can be a great way to make extra money in your spare time.
 The best weekend jobs make it possible to supplement your 9-5 income, put more money towards paying off debt, or save more for retirement.

 This list includes weekend jobs for professionals, students, parents, and more.
-Some of these ideas are jobs that could eventually out-earn your 9-5income, and others are low commitment jobs that can help pad your budget.
+Some of these ideas are jobs that could eventually out-earn your 9-5 income, and others are low commitment side hustles that can help pad your budget.

 What are the best weekend jobs?
 Here are 19 ways to make money on the weekends